RaphRivers/Multiple-Input-Linear-Model-Predictions-Case-Study/README.md

 # Working with Multiple Input Linear Models to Make Predictions
 Overview
 This repository contains a case study that demonstrates working with multiple input linear models for predictions.
-I use randomly generated data and the statsmodels library in Python to fit linear regression models, interpret the results, and visualize the relationships between inputs and outputs.
+I use randomly generated data and the statsmodels library in Python to fit linear regression models, interpret the results and visualize the relationships between inputs and outputs.
 It uses two input features to interpret prediction results by generating random data, fitting a linear regression model using the statsmodels interface, and interpreting the results through coefficient summaries and specialized graphics.

 ## Real-World Applications
 - Economics: Predicting economic indicators such as GDP, inflation, and unemployment rates based on multiple inputs like interest rates, consumer spending, and investment levels.